TheNaeem/HydraDotNet/README.md

 # HydraDotNet

-*This project is not Associated with Warner Bros. or Player First Games.*
+*This project is not associated with Warner Bros. or Player First Games.*

 HydraDotNet is a library used to communicate with and use the Hydra API.
 HydraDotNet provides support for decoding and encoding data with the Hydra format.